EUR/USD Forecast: Euro looks to extend sideways action

 Euro PRICE Last 7 days

 The table below shows the percentage change of Euro (EUR) against listed major currencies last 7 days.
-Euro was the weakest against the US Dollar.
+Euro was the weakest against the New Zealand Dollar.

 |USD